 Busch & Mueller have outdone their top-of-the-line Luxos headlights with the 100 lux IQ-X. For road use, this is the most powerful dynamo headlight we know of.
-(For bushwacking, the best are Klite from Australia and Exposure from Britain, both of which we stock.
-They're brighter than the IQ-X but their beam pattern is optimized for singletrack.)

 The IQ-X's new optical system produces a smoother distribution of light on the road than any other headlight.
 How does 100 lux translate into lumens?
 From a cyclist's perspective, there is no translation.
 Lumens describes the amount of light produced, whereas lux describes illumination of a given area at a given distance.
 From a cyclist's perspective, lux is a much more meaningful indicator of a light's usefulness.